Table of Contents

 Changes on a website only take effect once you’ve cleared your Browser’s Cache.
-Let’s learn how to clear cache after making changes to a WordPress website.
+Let’s learn how to clear the cache after changing a WordPress website.

-In case of making site changes, designing your pages with a page builder, or migrating your site from one host to another – you’ll need to clear your browser’s cache.
+If you’re making site changes, designing your pages with a page builder, or migrating your site from one host to another, you must clear your browser’s cache.

 In this resource, you’ll learn how to clear your site’s cache with manual routines and WordPress plugins – after making changes to your website.